ARM-software/arm-systemready/SystemReady-band/README.md

   contains a 'acs_results' directory which stores logs of the automated execution of ACS.

-## Verification
+## Verification on Arm Neoverse N2 reference design (RD-N2)

 Note: UEFI EDK2 setting for "Console Preference": The default is "Graphical".
 When that is selected, Linux output will goes to the graphical console (HDMI monitor).
 To force serial console output, you may change the "Console Preference" to "Serial".

+### Arm Neoverse N2 reference design (RD-N2) FVP

+Follow the steps mentioned in [RD-N2 platform software user guide](https://neoverse-reference-design.docs.arm.com/en/latest/platforms/rdn2.html) to obtain RD-N2 FVP.

-### Verification of the SystemReady band image on the Arm Neoverse N2 reference design (RD-N2)
+### Arm Neoverse N2 reference design (RD-N2) software stack

 #### Prerequisites
 sudo permission is required for  building RD-N2 software stack.

-#### Follow the steps mentioned in [RD-N2 platform software user guide](https://neoverse-reference-design.docs.arm.com/en/latest/platforms/rdn2.html) to obtain RD-N2 FVP.

-### For software stack build instructions, follow BusyBox Boot link under Supported Features by RD-N2 platform software stack section in the same guide.
+#### For software stack build instructions, follow BusyBox Boot link under Supported Features by RD-N2 platform software stack section in the same guide.

 Note: After the download of software stack code, please do the below changes before starting the build steps.<br />
 RD-N2 should be built with the GIC changes as mentioned below as applicable.<br />